 Since we don't have many metrics from QuestDB yet, we will only deploy the Prometheus server and accept the default configuration:

 Access the Prometheus dashboard using port-forwarding to run some example queries:

-Once port-forwarding is active, visit localhost:9090 and check
+Once port-forwarding is active, visit

-that we're able to scrape
+localhost:9090 and check that we're able

 If you are looking for a production-ready monitoring setup, please refer to my four-part series Practical monitoring with Prometheus and Grafana.